When someone talks to you about “affiliate marketing,” it’s easy to assume you’re both thinking about the same thing!

 1) Content Publisher

-The content publisher is primarily an SEO blogger, which involves building an affiliate website that can point readers to a third-party company’s product or service in exchange for a commission.
+First up, we have the content publisher.
+I tend to think of the publisher primarily as an SEO blogger, which involves building an affiliate website that can point readers to a third-party company’s product or service in exchange for a commission.

 If you are one of the millions of bloggers that enjoy publishing content on your own blog or website, affiliate marketing is a great way to monetize it.